utkarshsaboo45/BERT-Hate_Speech_Detection/Milestone_1/Project_proposal.md

 1. ``Computing infrastructure``

-Our computing infrastructure includes use our personal computers and Google Colab.
+Our computing infrastructure includes our personal computers and Google Colab.

 2. DL-NLP methods